swwagner/udacity/README.md

 # udacity
-This repository is needed to get the nanodegree
+This repository is needed to get the nanodegree.
+It will show a code, that adds 1 to 1.